Jamesits/goinvoke/README.md

 ## Performance

-`syscall.Syscall` is somewhat slower due to it allocates heap twice more than a cgo call (variable length arguments, and another copy inside `syscall.Syscall()`).
+`syscall.Syscall` is somewhat slower due to it allocating heap twice more than a cgo call (variable length arguments, and another copy inside `syscall.Syscall()`).
 There is a `benchmark` package to test the performance of both methods.
 Example result under Go 1.19.1:

 ```text
 goos: windows